jkreitz/jkreitz.github.io/index.md

 ## About Me

 I am a postdoctoral fellow in the labs of Prof. Min Dong and Prof. George Church at Harvard Medical School and Boston Children's Hospital.
+I did my PhD in the lab of Prof. Feng Zhang at MIT/Broad Intitute.

 ## Research Interests